ZaidBarkat/Pong_Game/README.md

 # Start

 Use CLion, or any other c++ IDE to run the brick-breaker program.
+Make sure to download Cinder properly, going to https://libcinder.org/download and creating a folder to extract the cinder library into.

 * CLion
     * Build program, run tests, then run program